-In April 1993, the European Avalanche Services agreed to the use of a uniform scale with five avalanche danger ratings.
+In April 1993, the European Avalanche Warning Services (EAWS) agreed to the use of a uniform scale with five avalanche danger levels.
 Until then, countries had used different scales with varying danger ratings (e.g. 8 levels in Catalonia and France, 7 levels in Switzerland, and so on) and with differing definitions for each degree of danger.

 (*) The avalanche-prone locations are described in greater detail in the Avalanche Advisory (altitude, slope aspect, type of terrain)

 (**) Additional loads:

 -low: individual skier / snowboarder, riding softly, not falling; snowshoer; group with good spacing (minimum 10m) keeping distances

 -high: two or more skiers / snowboarders etc. without good spacing (or without intervals); snowmachine; explosives; single hiker/climber